(In alphabetical order by last name)

 Rhiannon holds a BA in Radio, Television, and Film from the University of North Texas, as well as a graduate certificate in Arts & Culture Strategy from the University of Pennsylvania and National Arts Strategies.
 She has also earned certificates in Nonprofit Management and Fundraising from the Center for Nonprofit Management.

 Lissette Martinez (She/Her) is a Miami educator and administrator who is constantly learning, making mistakes, and learning some more with humor, humility, and patience.
 She began in arts education because she believes that the arts are necessary for helping all people grow into their full selves.
 Her approach to teaching sparked inspiration, empathy, and self-expression in her students, fostering a love for the arts and learning that extended beyond the classroom.

 Lissette has worked for nine years in arts and education spaces like The Patricia and Phillip Frost Art Museum, Arts 4 Learning, The Art Institute of Chicago, Children’s Museum of the Arts, Brooklyn Arts Council, the Arts Administrators of Color Network, and the National Guild for Community Arts Education.
 She received a Bachelor of Arts in Art History from Florida International University and a Master of Arts Education from the School of the Art Institute of Chicago.

-Claire Wilmoth has been with the Guild since August 2005.
+Claire Wilmoth (she/her) has been with the Guild since August 2005.
 A Seattle native, Claire came to New York from the Chicago area after completing her B.A. at Northwestern University, where she graduated with honors in 2005.
 While at Northwestern, Claire helped produce the Waa-Mu show, a nationally known original musical revue by and for Northwestern students.
 She has also worked for Paul Allen’s Experience Music Project and as a teaching artist for the Experience Arts Camp, both in Seattle.